devnull-cz/unix-linux-prog-in-c-labs/2025/labs-2025-10-05/assignments.md

   - `libmin.c`
     - function definition
     - will include `libmin.h` (for sanity check performed by the compiler w.r.t. function prototype)
 - the program will be in `main.c`, compiled into `main` binary and will be dynamically linked against `libmin.so`
+  - or rather the numbered file, i.e. `libmin.so.1`
+    - the `libmin.so` can be a symlink to `libmin.so.1`
 - `main.c` assumes valid numbers as its command line arguments
 - create a numbered array in `main()` (see the prototype above), fill it with numbers from the arguments.
 Remember, you need to convert the string